 The Department of History features guest lectures and events throughout the year.

-- For more, contact email@example.com
+For more information or contact email@example.com.

 Maritime Florida Conference

 Maritime Florida: Rediscovering 14,000 Years of Maritime Heritage and History, June 7-9, 2018

 The UWF Department of History presents Maritime Florida: Rediscovering 14,000 Years of Maritime Heritage and History.
 The conference will be held June 7-9, 2018 at the University of West Florida in Pensacola, Florida.

 Water defines Florida.
 A long peninsula with over 1,100 miles of coastline, 11,000 miles of waterways and almost 8000 lakes and natural springs, Florida has a maritime history and heritage as rich and formative as its maritime environment.
 Maritime Florida: Rediscovering 14,000 Years of Maritime Heritage and History will bring together a range of scholars working in history, archaeology, and museums to investigate Florida’s maritime history and heritage.

 UWF, Jewish Federation Events Explore Significance Of Dead Sea Scrolls

 An internationally recognized scholar on the Dead Sea Scrolls recently told crowds here about the religious significance of the ancient texts and detailed the lives of the scribes who wrote them.

 “The importance of the Dead Sea Scrolls for the history of the Hebrew Bible and the history of Judaism in the centuries right before, and early Christianity can’t be overestimated,” said Dr. Sidnie Crawford, a professor at the University of Nebraska-Lincoln.
 Crawford is the associate director of the Harris Center for Judaic Studies and a member of the Advisory Committee for Women’s and Gender Studies at that university. ...
 Read More